netrunner-artwork/artwork-lnf-theme-netrunner-desktop/README.md

-# netrunner-artwork-lookandfeel-packages
+# artwork-lnf-netrunner-core
-Look and Feel Packages for Netrunner
+Look and Feel Package for Netrunner Core